The Neural Coding Framework for Learning Generative Models: Results

+On MNIST, we note that the GNCN-PDH outperforms some other related prior models \cite{bengio2013generalized} that used our same experimental setup, e.g., a restricted Boltzmann machine with $\log p(\mathbf{x}) = -112$ nats , a denoising autoencoder with $\log p(\mathbf{x}) = -142$ nats (trained via backprop) and $\log p(\mathbf{x}) = -116$ nats (using the walk-back algorithm).
+As indicated by our results, an NGC model's sampling and reconstruction ability is very promising.
+Worthy of note, however, is that we find that backprop-based autoencoders appear to do better at matching the data's class frequency than the GNCNs studied in this article (see Supplementary Note 3).

-As shown in Figure \ref{fig:convergence}, where the final model test BCE was measured throughout training, the GNCN consistently generalizes sooner than all of the backprop-based models (similar loss curve patterns were observed on the training set).
-Even after only passing through the dataset once, the GNCN reaches much lower BCE than the others.
-For example, on MNIST, the GNCN reached a $\mbox{BCE} = 57$ nats by the end of the first pass while the GVAE reached $\mbox{BCE} = 194$ nats and the RAE reached $\mbox{BCE} = 168$ nats.
-Furthermore, in Figure \ref{fig:gncn_samples}, we present samples obtained from either: 1) randomly sampling the original dataset, 2) ancestrally sampling the GVAE, or 3) ancestrally sampling (see Methods) the GNCN.
-Observe that both the GNCN and GVAE yield reasonably good-looking sample images for all four datasets and the differences in perceptual quality between the models' sets of samples is marginal.
-This is encouraging, given that our goal was to demonstrate that the GNCN could be competitive with backprop-based generative models.
+As shown in Figure \ref{fig:convergence}, we measured the data efficiency of the GNCN-t1-$\Sigma$/Friston, GNCN-t2-L$\Sigma$, and GNCN-PDH as well as several representative backprop-models (RAE, GVAE, and GAN-AE).
+Specifically, we train each model (to convergence) using a subset of the training data of varying size (we created six versions of each dataset's training subset using either $2\%$, $10\%$, $20\%$, $50\%$, $75\%$, or $100\%$) of the original sample), and plot final test BCE at convergence (versus percentage of original data used on the x-axis), for each of the models.
+Desirably, the result demonstrates that the predictive processing NGC models generalize better given varying amounts of data, even with less data compared to the autoencoder models.
+This benefit is useful given that it offsets the higher per-sample processing cost of the predictive processing models.
+Furthermore, in Figure \ref{fig:model_class_samples}, we present random samples from each class obtained from either: 1) the original dataset, 2) ancestrally sampling the GAN-AE, or 3) ancestrally sampling the GNCN-t2-L$\Sigma$ (see Supplementary Table 1 for additional visualization of nearest-neighbor samples that match an original data point for each class).
+Note that we trained well-regularized MLP classifier trained on the original dataset and then used it to automatically annotate the samples produced by each model.
+Observe that both the GNCN-t2-L$\Sigma$ and GAN-AE yield reasonably good-looking sample images for all four datasets and the differences in perceptual quality between the models' sets of samples is marginal.
+This is encouraging, given that our goal was to demonstrate that an NGC model could be competitive with backprop-based generative models.